ehlesp/smallab-k8s-pve-guide/G046 - Cleaning up your homelab system.md

 #### Cleaning regular `.log` files

-Usually, your log files will be controlled either by `logrotate` or rotated by the same application or service that writes them.
+Usually, your log files are controlled either by `logrotate` or rotated by the same application or service that writes them.
 For those that are under the management of `logrotate`, you can force a rotation manually if you feel it necessary:

 ~~~sh
 $ sudo logrotate --force /path/to/service.logrotate.configuration
 ~~~

-That command will force the rotation of the particular logs configured in the specified `/path/to/service.logrotate.configuration` file, and this may or may not free up some space in your filesystem.
-Also remember that you will usually find the logrotate configuration files in the `/etc/logrotate.d/` folder.
+That command forces the rotation of the particular logs configured in the specified `/path/to/service.logrotate.configuration` file, and this may or may not free up some space in your filesystem.
+Also remember that you can usually find the logrotate configuration files in the `/etc/logrotate.d/` folder.

 With log files not managed by `logrotate` you can try handling them manually, but be always careful of not removing the actual log files currently in use by any service.
 Instead, you can just empty them with a simple command: